UsernameDiana/Investigation_and_Reporting/MicroserviceArchitectureB2.md

 microservice for.
 As we stated earlier, when introducing the need for microservice architecture, that applications grow and become more complex.
-Therefore, scalability and faster deployment are the leading factors for using microservice architecture .
+Therefore, scalability and faster deployment are the leading factors for using microservice architecture.

 Another interesting choice is flexibility on choosing different tools and languages.
 This can be a great learning and experiment process for the developers as in this field continues curiosity and exploring is of great value.
+Microservices provides ease to modify technology stack.
+Developers can try new technologies on a specific components of the service.

 During our development of HackerNews application, we started with three different services, `backend`, `frontend` and `ops`, that composed the application.
 This collection of three microservices ended up growing in less than three month, into collection of nine services.
 Each service responsible for their own task, each having their own Docker container and each implemented in different language.
+According to [medium](https://medium.com/devopslinks/microservice-architecture-is-it-right-for-your-software-development-eaa951e3ec35), Netflix changed to microservices around 2012 as they where unable to build data centers to provide scalability.
+Today Netflix is using 500+ microservices.

 When DZone asked, if using microservices, has made job easier, 80.1% agreed [(Link to survey graph)](https://github.com/UsernameDiana/Investigation_and_Reporting/blob/master/images/ms.png).